Pop-up space insurance and other considerations

 Other common insurances

-Other common insurances temporary tenants may consider taking out will depend on the activities being taken.
+Other common insurances temporary tenants may consider taking out will depend on the activities being undertaken.
 For example:

-- selling products – if you are selling products you may consider product liability insurance to cover damage to people or property as a result of faulty products
+- selling products – if you are selling products you may need to consider product liability insurance to cover damage to people or property as a result of faulty products

-- providing services or advice - for temporary tenants that provide services or advice involving the use of some special skill or ability, professional indemnity insurance provides cover for loss that somebody may have sustained because of advice you gave
+- providing services or advice - for temporary tenants that provide services or advice involving the use of some special skill or ability, professional indemnity insurance provides cover for loss that may be sustained as a result of that advice

 - employing staff - if you are employing staff at your temporary premises, all employers must have workers’ compensation insurance.